Dissidence, collective relationality, and the pluralized bodies beyond one and the same

 Source: sofiamavragani.gr

-Antigone in her unyielding desire to mourn in public the enemy of the polis which perverts the masculine order of universality, she is an impossibility that exposes the limits of the polis, or, in Hegel’s memorable phrase, she is the “eternal irony of the community.”
+Antigone, in her unyielding desire to mourn in public the enemy of the polis which perverts the masculine order of universality, is an impossibility that exposes the limits of the polis; or, in Hegel’s memorable phrase, she is the “eternal irony of the community.”
 In the ambiguous subtext of Hegel’s argument, feminine desire is both the deficiency that eternally remains outside of the community and the alterity that disrespectfully threatens to dissolve its order.
 And yet, even though she is excluded from polis, she does have a class privilege as a royalty.
 The Sophoclean Antigone treats slaves as less than humans compared to her brother whose death, as she characteristically claims, deserves memorialization due to his royal status but not that of a slave.
 Tina Chanter asks: “Is the failure to notice or attend to the assumptions Antigone imports into her defense of her brother a direct result of the impossibility of a white, European tradition confronting its own failure to see its endorsement of slavery and colonialism as an indictment of its claims to be civilized?”
 (Chanter, p.
-62) What might the theatrical reinvention of Antigone by Syrian refugee women in Beirut indicate about the historicity of disobedience, the testimony of loss, but also the healing experience of (the) political (in) art?
-How does a rewriting of Antigone by Apartheid prisoners evoke another politics that is actively opposed to the regulative ideal of what is to count as a human according to the normative order of the polis?
-How does a reenactment of the Antigone of the Apartheid prisoners by Palestinian prisoners enact the problems of law under conditions, i.e. in detention, in which legal realities, in a Kafkaesque way, are falling apart?
+62) How does a rewriting of Antigone by Apartheid prisoners evoke another politics that is actively opposed to the regulative ideal of what is to count as a human according to the normative order of the polis?
+How does a reenactment of the Antigone of the Apartheid prisoners by Palestinian prisoners enact the problems of law under conditions, i.e. in detention, in which legal realities are falling apart?

 The Freedom Theatre, Jenin refugee camp, Palestine